$ ls -la ./fallrisk.ai/

 The signed claim

 The result travels inside a standard JWT or SPIFFE SVID, composing with OAuth 2.0, OPA, and EAT-based authorization flows (RFC 9711).
-No protocol changes.
-No new infrastructure.
-One new fact: which model is actually running.
+No replacement identity stack.
+One new signed claim inside the systems you already use.

 This end-to-end path — from forward pass through signed claim to policy decision — has been validated at 70 billion parameters in approximately 30 seconds.